-South Dakota Constitutional Amendment A went into effect July 1st, 2021.
-This amendment has been called the Marijuana Legalization Initiative, as it effectively legalized marijuana for recreational and medicinal use in South Dakota.
+South Dakota Constitutional Amendment A is still being considered by the state Supreme Court.
+This amendment has been called the Marijuana Legalization Initiative, as it would effectively legalize marijuana for recreational and medicinal use in South Dakota.

-So, can you grow marijuana plants freely, now?
+So, if the Amendment stands, could you grow marijuana plants freely?
 Not so fast.
-If thinking about growing marijuana at home, be aware there are strict guidelines for doing so.
-Failing to follow the laws regarding marijuana cultivation can lead to drug charges and civil fines.
+Failing to follow the laws regarding marijuana cultivation could lead to drug charges and civil fines.

-Can I grow marijuana plants in my home?
+Could I grow marijuana plants in my home under Amendment A?

-Although Amendment A has opened up the state to the potential for people to grow marijuana in their homes, the law comes with stipulations.
+Although Amendment A would open up the state to the potential for people to grow marijuana in their homes, the law comes with stipulations.
 Let’s take a look at some of the most frequently asked questions regarding growing at home.

-Under the new state laws, adults 21 or older can grow plants in their homes — subject to certain conditions.
-Recreational users can grow three plants in their homes if they live in an area where there are no licensed marijuana dispensaries.
-If there is more than one grower in a house, they can grow no more than six plants.
-Registered medical marijuana patients can also grow three plants — and possibly more — if prescribed by a doctor.
+Under the amendment, adults 21 or older could grow plants in their homes — subject to certain conditions.
+Recreational users could grow three plants in their homes if they live in an area where there are no licensed marijuana dispensaries.
+If there is more than one grower in a house, they could grow no more than six plants.
+Registered medical marijuana patients could also grow three plants — and possibly more — if prescribed by a doctor.